Pyramid Ant

 Habits, Behaviors, Dangers of Pyramid Ants

 Pyramid ants (Dorymyrmex spp.) are soil-nesting ants commonly found in dry, sandy areas across Florida.
-They build cone-shaped mounds with a central entrance and prefer open spaces, often nesting in lawns, gardens, and near sidewalks.
-These ants are active foragers, feeding on dead insects and honeydew from aphids, making them beneficial in some ecosystems.
+They build distinctive volcano-shaped, cone-like mounds with a central entrance and prefer open spaces, often nesting in lawns, gardens, and near sidewalks.
+These ants are active foragers, feeding on dead insects and honeydew from aphids, which makes them generally beneficial to local ecosystems.

 However, their small colonies can still become a nuisance in residential areas, especially when mounds appear throughout yards.
 While pyramid ants do not sting or invade homes, their presence can disrupt landscaping and outdoor spaces.
 To effectively manage pyramid ant populations, professional pest control services in Florida can provide targeted treatments and prevention strategies.